Laharikorutla/chat-with-pdfs/README.md

-# chat-with-pdfs
-Chatting with PDFs is essentially a process where you can interact with a PDF document as if it were a conversation.
-This allows you to extract and manipulate information from the document in a more dynamic and user-friendly way.
+Chatting with PDFs Using Python
+This project enables you to interact with and query PDF documents programmatically using Python.
+It leverages powerful Python libraries to extract, process, and analyze content from PDF files, enabling functionalities like text extraction, table extraction, search, and even interactive question answering.
+To get started, clone this repository and install